schrum2/MarioDiffusion/MM_README.md

 ## Train text encoder

 Masked language modeling is used to train the text embedding model.
-Use any dataset with an appropriate tokenizer, we will default to the ones for MM-Simple for the rest of the commands here, though both sub-games work fine.
+Use any dataset with an appropriate tokenizer, we will default to the ones for MM-Simple for the rest of the commands here, though both sub-games work fine:
 ```
 python train_mlm.py --epochs 300 --save_checkpoints --json datasets\MM_LevelsAndCaptions-simple-regular.json --pkl datasets\MM_Tokenizer-simple-regular.pkl --output_dir MM-MLM-simple-regular --seed 0
 ```